patchkez/scaletest/mm_scale_test/README.md

 `userpass=<user pass from marketmaker console output>`

-Run `./calcaddfirstrun` Get the Raddress from here and get someone to fund you to this address, you also need to `./assets-cli importprivkey "wif"` for the shown wif key.
-Also make sure you get the pubkey and put that in `pubkey.txt` in the `scaltest` dir.
+Run `./calcaddfirstrun` Get the Raddress from here and get someone to fund you to this address.

-`./assets-cli stop` to stop all chains.
-Then Restart them with `./sync_assets`
+You also need to `./assets-cli importprivkey "wif"` for the shown wif key.

 ### Instructions

-Start `marketmaker` using `./client` in `mm_scale_test` dir.

 Once marketmaker is running check you have balance on all chains with `./assets-cli getbalance`